ergoplatform/ergodocs/docs/mining/setup/subpool.md

 # Subpool

-[ergo-subpooling](https://github.com/K-Singh/ergo-subpooling) is a smart contract-based mining pool that allows groups of friends to pool together their hash rates in order to get mining pool rewards quicker than they would alone.
-Subpooling allows members to mine to the same address without worrying about one person controlling the funds.
-The goal of this dApp is to help encourage the decentralisation of mining pools while also promoting small-time miners who may not be able to get block rewards fast enough on normal mining pools.
+Subpooling, a feature of [SmartPools](https://github.com/WilfordGrimley/ErgoSmartPools), is a decentralized mining solution that allows groups of miners to combine their hash rates for quicker mining rewards.
+This smart contract-based mining pool ensures that all members mine to the same address, eliminating the need for one person to control the funds.

+The goal of Subpooling, and SmartPools in general, is to promote decentralization in mining pools and support small-scale miners who may struggle to earn block rewards quickly on traditional mining pools.
+By replacing centralized mining pools with autonomous on-chain smart contracts, SmartPools can help reduce the risk of 51% attacks and other issues associated with centralization.

+The latest development in this area is the [Lithos Protocol](lithos.md), which represents the next generation of SmartPools and further enhances the benefits of Subpooling.

 This project was developed for [ERGOHACK II](ergohack.md).